Kieran Donaghy: 2006

-Donaghy began the 2006 Championship (Ireland)championship season as a midfield partner for Darragh Ó Sé and Kerry were crowned NFL champions.
+Donaghy began the 2006 Championship season as a midfield partner for Darragh Ó Sé and Kerry were crowned NFL champions.
 Donaghy began the Championship in the same position, as Kerry reached the Munster Championship final against old rivals Cork.
 Donaghy was sent off for two bookable offenses and he was banned for the subsequent replay, from which Cork emerged victorious.
 A round later in the Qualifiers against Longford, Donaghy was moved to the full forward position.
 It proved a very successful switch as he set up three goals, a number of points and scored a point himself.
 Against Armagh in the All-Ireland quarter-final, he scored a goal.
 Following alleged provocation that he was "only a basketball player" he goaded Armagh goalkeeper Paul Hearty in his celebrations after the goal - but later acknowledged his indiscretion.
 Kerry beat Cork in the semi-final and met Mayo in the All-Ireland final.
 Donaghy played a pivotal role in Kerry's winning by 4-15 to 3-05.
 He scored a 1-02 and set up another goal in the match.
 He later won an All Star award and was included in the GPA Team of the Year.
 He was named All Stars Footballer of the Year, GPA Footballer of the Year, Texaco Footballer of the Year and was hailed as the new Bomber Liston.
 He denied this, saying: "It's very flattering to be compared to him, but I'd need to play in a good few All-Ireland finals to be in the same league as him".